 Change your screen resolution to 1280×720 before recording your screen actions.
 This is still HD video resolution, but will ensure legibility when your video is viewed on smaller screens (like mobile devices).

-Or, record at full resolution, but zoom in your web browser to 200% to mimic the lower resolution.
+Alternatively, record at full resolution, but zoom in your web browser to 200% to mimic the lower resolution.
 And, if you do record at full resolution, be sure you also…

 4. Increase the size of your cursor.